charovatzbassar/anthro-chat/README.md

 > On the backend, the REST API was created using Express.js.
 The chat server itself utilises Socket.IO for real-time communication between clients.
 It is further accompanied with:
 > * Mongoose for modeling and fetching data from a Mongo instance
 > * JWT authentication
+>
+> The code itself utilises all the best practices and architectural patterns.